The three-loop equal-mass banana integral in $\varepsilon$-factorised form with meromorphic modular forms: Introduction

 In this paper we consider the three-loop banana integral with equal non-zero masses.
 The three-loop banana integral is the next more complicated integral in the family of $l$-loop banana integrals.
 The first two members of this family are the one-loop bubble integral and the two-loop sunrise integral.
 The geometry of the three-loop banana integral is related to a Calabi-Yau $2$-fold (i.e. a surface) and thus more complicated than an elliptic Feynman integral, which in this context can be viewed as related to a Calabi-Yau $1$-fold (i.e. a curve).

-A convenient tool to obtain the result for a Feynman integral to any desired order in the dimensional regularisation parameter $\eps$ is the method of differential equations \cite{Kotikov:1990kg,Kotikov:1991pm}.
-The solution of the differential equation is straightforward, if the differential equation is in $\eps$-factorised form \cite{Henn:2013pwa}.
+A convenient tool to obtain the result for a Feynman integral to any desired order in the dimensional regularisation parameter $\eps$ is the method of differential equations \cite{Kotikov:1990kg,Kotikov:1991pm,Remiddi:1997ny,Gehrmann:1999as}.
+For example, this method has been used at the beginning of the millennium to obtain the two-loop master integrals for $\gamma^\ast \rightarrow 3 \; \mbox{jets}$ \cite{Gehrmann:2000zt,Gehrmann:2001ck}.
+The solution of the differential equation is significantly simplified, if the differential equation is in $\eps$-factorised form \cite{Henn:2013pwa}.
 If the differential equation is in $\eps$-factorised form, we may read off the letters appearing in the iterated integrals from the differential equation.
 Such a form for the differential equation has been found for many Feynman integrals evaluating to multiple polylogarithms and selected examples of elliptic Feynman integrals \cite{Adams:2018yfj,Bogner:2019lfa,Muller:2022gec}.
 In this paper we present the differential equation for the equal-mass three-loop banana integral in $\eps$-factorised form.

 The three-loop banana integral has been studied in the literature in the past \cite{Bloch:2014qca,Primo:2017ipr,Broedel:2019kmn,Broedel:2021zij,Klemm:2019dbm,Bonisch:2020qmm,Kreimer:2022fxm} and we should carefully explain what is new in this article.